-Mikhail Karikis is a Greek/British artist based in London.
+Mikhail Karikis is a Greek/British artist based in London and Lisbon.
 His work embraces moving image, sound and other media to create immersive audio-visual installations and performances which emerge from his long-standing investigation of the voice as a sculptural material and a socio-political agent.
 He often collaborates with communities and his works highlight alternative modes of human existence and action.